acdaniel864/capstone/README.md

 **Price Predictive Modelling of Consumer Wines an Application for Wine Comparison**<br>
 Capstone Project by Aaran Daniel<br>

+How important is region, vintage and rating to the price of a wine?

 ## Intro:<br>
 This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist, wine.
 Over 50,000 wines are analysed in a project designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
 By combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br>